chunchunmaru0000/VirtualKeySpeaker/README.md

 in that app the same as 'Microphone' in this.

 Speech synthesizer spoken language can be specified as well as some other controls.<br>
-'Speak key' is a key after pressing which inputed text will be spoken.<br>
+'Speak key' is a key after pressing which inputted text will be spoken.<br>
-'Clear key' is a key after pressing which inputed text will be cleared.<br>
+'Clear key' is a key after pressing which inputted text will be cleared.<br>
 Text input can be cleared by one char by pressing backspace.<br>
+'Buffer speak key' is a key after pressing which text from clipboard buffer will be spoken.<br>